fpeterek/strojove-uceni/insurance-claims/README.md

 We construct multiple decision trees with their depths equal to multiples of five.
 From the table, we can see that whilst the F-score increases for deeper trees, the accuracy actually decreases.
-Due to the imbalance present in the data, a classifier which classifies everything as a non-claim will always perform very well, and there's a lot to lose when training our own classifiers.
+Due to the imbalance present in the data, a classifier which classifies everything as a non-claim will always perform very well, and there's plenty of opportunities to lose accuracy when training custom classifiers compared to just classifying everything as a non-claim.

 | max_depth | f1 score | accuracy | counter |
 | --- | --- | --- | --- |